What is Link Building?

 If your book addresses or solves a problem (particularly one of timely importance), then links from media sources should naturally follow.
 Check out the link earned below for Hackard’s site on Foxbusiness.com.

 More than any other tip, I can’t stress enough how valuable a PR specialist will be in garnering media attention when you begin outreach for your book.

 You also should have a landing page that discusses your book.
-This will allow media sources (such as those who interview you or promote your book as part of your PR outreach) a place to link, rather than simply sending consumers directly to Amazon’s listing.
+This will allow media sources (such as those who interview you or promote your book as part of your PR outreach) a place to link rather than simply sending consumers directly to Amazon’s listing.
 The key here is you want the media to link to you, not Amazon.

 Producing a podcast is a great marketing strategy for lawyers.
 In addition to that exposure, you can earn a link for your site.
 There are two primary methods of acquiring links from podcasts: 1) from podcast hosting companies/profile pages and 2) from podcast blog transcriptions

-There are many podcast hosting companies on the internet.
+There are many podcast-hosting companies on the internet.
 When you create an account, you’re typically allowed to make an author profile page, which you can link to your website.
-It’s not as easy any more to get links on notable sites like Apple or Stitcher but there are still opportunities out there.
+It’s not as easy anymore to get links on notable sites like Apple or Stitcher, but there are still opportunities out there.